 Creatives who specialize in creating digital products can find an income source here.
 This is popular because there’s no inventory to manage, so it can be managed from anywhere.
 Furthermore, a single digital item can be created once and sold multiple times.
 Once the initial work is done, the revenue is passive.

 Options here include graphics, digital prints, or e-books.
 There’s some work upfront, but it can return on the investment quickly, depending on how popular it is.
 You can sell from a personal website, but this is most successful if you already have excellent visibility or following.
-If you don’t, you can partner with sites that already have the credibility, like Etsy.
+If you don’t, you can partner with sites that already have the credibility, like Etsy (psst… Brianna has an Etsy shop for fun products made from her travel photography.
+If you love travel photography or you just want to see some examples of what can be done with photos, check out her store here).

 Sell a video course

 If you know a topic inside and out, you might benefit from creating a web series and selling it as a video course.
 As mentioned above, video is very popular right now, and people want to learn new skills.
-This is another digital product that could earn you repeat income.
+This is another digital product with which you can make money when traveling – repeat income, no less!
 Just note that your production skills should be top-notch, or you might want to hire external help.

 This site can help you get started on designing your first course.